 The PO has a code of conduct which its members may voluntarily agree to follow.
 You should check whether the estate agent you are complaining about has adopted the PO's code of conduct.
 If so, you may want to look at the code of conduct to check which parts of it have been breached.
 The PO can only deal with complaints if:

 The PO will inform their member of the complaint and try to settle the matter.
 If this is not possible, he or she will investigate the facts and come to a decision that they think is fair.
 If your complaint is well founded, the PO can dismiss the member from the scheme and/or order the estate agent to pay you up to £25,000 compensation towards any financial loss and/or any avoidable aggravation, distress and inconvenience caused to you over and above the general stress and inconvenience caused during the house buying/selling process.
-If you disagree with their decision, the only course available is.
+If you disagree with their decision, the only course available is to take the matter to court.

 The SOS performs a similar role as the PO and has similar powers.